ekazukii/ekagine/README.md

 ```bash
 cargo test
 ```

-This executes the included unit tests covering NNUE incremental updates and search helpers.
-Add your own tests as you expand the engine.

 Continuous testing is handled on a custom SPRT infrastructure at
 <https://ssprt.ekazuki.fr> (read-only access).
 Each pull request triggers a